 Ascending the Giants is a nonprofit organization that organizes expeditions to measure the largest tree of each species, called champion trees.
 The Rockaway cedar was chosen because the Old Growth Nature Preserve Committee wanted to know the age and exact measurements of the tree.

 There is the urban forest, and then there is the urban forest.
-Both terms say urban As arborists, we usually use this term to refer to the cumulative effect of the trees in a city.
-Almost never do we speak of an intact native forest within the urban area, because it is so rare.
-Although rare, the people of Rockaway Beach, Oregon know it is not extinct.
-In the middle of the residential section of town is an ancient cedar bog which contains some extremely large and old Western Red Cedars (Thuja plicata) and Sitka Spruce (Picea sitchesis).
+Arborists usually use this term to refer to the cumulative effect of the trees in a city.
+Almost never do they speak of an intact native forest within the urban area, because it is so rare.
+Although rare, the people of Rockaway Beach, Oregon, know it is not extinct.
+In the middle of the residential section of town is an ancient cedar bog that contains some extremely large and old western red cedars (Thuja plicata) and Sitka spruce (Picea sitchesis).
 This is not the urban forest, this is the forest primeval somehow preserved within the city.
-Furthermore this type of forest, with large cedars and spruce on flat ground, would have been extremely lucrative to loggers.
+Furthermore, this type of forest, with large cedars and spruce on flat ground, would have been extremely lucrative to loggers.
 Today it is very rare to see an old-growth cedar bog anywhere on the Oregon coast.

-In the end of their visit the Acending Giant tallied up the height (154'), circumference (49') and crown spread to come up with a points total of 756.
-This is a hundred and thirty points more than the previous state champion.
-More importantly, the state of Oregon can finally claim to be the home of one of the truly elite sized Western Red Cedars, a competitor to the gargantuan coastal cedars of our northern neighbors.
+The Ascending Giant organization ultimately measured the Rockaway cedar to be 154 feet tall, 49 feet wide, with a crown spread that added up to a total of 756 points.
+This is 130 points more than the previous state champion.
+More importantly, the state of Oregon finally can claim to be the home of one of the elite-size western red cedars, a competitor to the gargantuan coastal cedars of our northern neighbors.